Multivariate Joint Recurrence Quantification Analysis: detecting coupling between time series of different dimensionalities

-Some of the current alternatives are various bi-variate analyses (Cross-Correlation, \cite{nelson-wong_application_2009}; Cross-Recurrence, \cite{shockley_cross_2002}; relative phase analysis, \cite{burgess-limerick_relative_1993}; convergent-cross mapping, \cite{sugihara_detecting_2012}; and many others), which can also be arranged to provide a network-analytic portrait (e.g., \cite{paxton_network_2014}).
+Some of the current alternatives (see Table~\ref{tab:methods}) are various bi-variate analyses (cross-correlation, \cite{nelson-wong_application_2009}; Granger causality \cite{granger_investigating_1969}; transfer entropy \cite{schreiber_measuring_2000}; mutual information \cite{frenzel_partial_2007}; cross-recurrence \cite{shockley_cross_2002}; convergent cross mapping \cite{sugihara_detecting_2012}; and many others), which can also be arranged to provide a network-analytic portrait (e.g., \cite{paxton_network_2014}).
 However, such analyses only capture bi-variate relationships among the individual observables, but do not capture higher-level dynamics.
 Another approach is to reduce the dimensionality of the data, for example by simply averaging across all component time series.
-This, however, leads to problems of how to normalize or weight these individual time series, and runs a high risk of averaging out interesting dynamics from the data.
-The same goes for other techniques of dimension reduction, such as principal component analysis or fractal analysis --- which have the additional problem that the estimates of techniques are potentially vulnerable to auto-correlation properties that are usually present in time series data \parencite{vanhatalo_impact_2016}.
-Finally, there are correlation methods that provide averages on the level or correlation parameters, such as canonical correlation \parencite{thompson_canonical_1984} or multidimensional cross-recurrence quantification analysis \parencite{wallot_multidimensional_2019}.
+This, however, runs a risk of averaging out interesting dynamics from the data.
+The same goes for other techniques of dimension reduction, such as principal component analysis or factor analysis---which have the additional problem that the estimates of techniques are potentially vulnerable to auto-correlation properties that are usually present in time series data \cite{vanhatalo_impact_2016}.
+Finally, there are correlation methods that provide averages on the level of correlation parameters, such as canonical correlation \cite{thompson_canonical_1984} or multidimensional cross-recurrence quantification analysis \cite{wallot_multidimensional_2019}.
 While they are multivariate analyses that take inter-correlations among the different observables of multivariate time series into account, they always need a matching number of data points and variables.
-As we will see, the method we propose here, MdJRQA, contains such analyses as a special case, but generalizes to situations where we seek to quantify correlation between two multivariate time series that do not have a matched number of observables.
-Moreover, MdJRQA keeps the dynamics of the time series, and does not lose information inherent in fluctuations that are otherwise lost the in averaging process \parencite{wallot_using_2013}.
+The method we propose here, Multivariate Joint Recurrence Quantification Analysis (MvJRQA), contains such analyses as a special case, but generalizes to situations where we seek to quantify correlation between two multivariate time series that do not have a matched number of observables.
+Moreover, since MvJRQA is a recurrence-based technique, it keeps more of the information inherent in variation in the data that are otherwise lost in the averaging process \cite{wallot_using_2013}.
+In this respect it is similar to the synchronization likelihood and time-dependent mutual information \cite{stam_synchronization_2002}, the joint probability of recurrence \cite{romano_detection_2005}, and the mean conditional probability of recurrence \cite{romano_estimation_2007}.
+Other recent work has introduced methods to infer causal network structure from multivariate time series \cite{runge_detecting_2019} and to infer unobserved causal drivers of multivariate time series \cite{gilpin_recurrences_2025}.